pkgxdev/pkgx/docs/dev.md

 ```

 {% hint style="info" %}
-You can either prefix the YAML with a root `tea` node as above or drop
+You can either prefix the YAML with a root `pkgx` node as above or drop
 that considering our metadata is universal this seems acceptable, but using
-a `tea` root is safer.
-If you use a `tea` and you only have deps you can
+a `pkgx` root is safer.
+If you use a `pkgx` and you only have deps you can
 specify just the deps.
 We support specification as strings, arrays or
 dictionaries so pick the one that feels right to you.
 { endhint %}